 What does the treatment for amphetamine addiction involve?
 There is currently no FDA-approved drug that specifically targets amphetamine addiction.
 The mainstay of substance abuse therapies for prescription stimulant addiction is detox and psychotherapy.
 Don’t hesitate to ask for professional help if you do not know how to come down from Adderall safely or if looking for a safe and easy Adderall comedown remedy.

 The symptoms of Adderall withdrawal can be rough, and detox should be performed under the supervision of medical professionals.
 Detoxification at one of the best drug rehab centers can ensure that withdrawal from the drug is as safe and as comfortable as possible.
 Inpatient and outpatient rehab centers offer programs where recovering addicts can detox safely and develop new coping strategies and life skills to beat addiction forever and remain drug-free.
 Treatment involves:

 - Intervention by a trained therapist to help the person realize they have a problem with stimulant addiction.

 - Detoxification at an addiction treatment center for a gradual withdrawal from the medication under supervision.

 - Entry into a formal drug rehab program with evaluation for co-occurring mental health issues and behavioral counseling.

 Find the Help You Need

-If you or someone you love is in need of Adderall study drug rehabilitation, call our free helpline (888)-459-5511 for more information on available treatments and resources.
-Advisors are available to answer your questions, give you more information on amphetamine addiction, and guide you towards the most affordable and effective Adderall rehab.
+If you or someone you love has an addiction to amphetamines, call our free helpline (888)-459-5511 for more information on treatment options.
+Advisors are available to answer your questions, give you more information on stimulant drugs, and guide you towards safe recovery from Adderall addiction.
 Calls are always confidential and secure.